OctopusDeploy/docs/docs/tenants/tenant-variables.md

 ![](images/project-template-tenant-value.png "width=500")

-The great thing about project template variables is that they are treated like any other variable, and can be used in steps like regular project variables:
+The great thing about project template variables is that they are treated like any other variable, and can be used in steps like regular project variables.

 ![](images/project-template-variable-value-in-step.png "width=500")

 ## Common variables {#common-variables}

 Common variables are similar to project variables.
 The main difference between the two is that common variables can be used across multiple projects, and they aren't scoped to environments.
-Common variables are defined [Library variable set templates](/docs/projects/variables/variable-templates.md#adding-a-variable-template)
+Common variables are defined using [Library variable set templates](/docs/projects/variables/variable-templates.md#adding-a-variable-template)

-For example, if we wanted to define an abbreviation for the tenant to use in a deployment or runbook, we can configure a variable template for the library set
+For example, if we wanted to define an abbreviation for the tenant to use in a deployment or runbook, we can configure a variable template for the library set.

 ![](images/common-variable-template.png "width=500")